KhikmatillaTeshaboev/PORTFOLIO/README.md

 # PORTFOLIO
-Repository for projects on Data Analytics, Financial, Bi Intelligence
+Repository for projects on Data Analytics, Financial, BI Intelligence.

+These are projects I worked on as part of my duties in previous positions (recreated with dummy data) or using publicly available datasets.